What Are The Best Credit Cards For Students With No Credit? How Can Students Start Building Credit?

 What should students with no credit look for in a credit card?

-When looking for credit cards, college students and young people should carefully weigh their alternatives and consider all of the card’s features.
+When looking for credit cards, college students and young people should carefully weigh their alternatives and consider the card’s features.
 You don’t want to get yourself into something that you didn’t like in the first place and regret it later on.
-You should pay attention to
+You should pay attention to:

-• The fees and APR: Some credit cards for students have no annual fees.
-Check the card’s APR or the interest rate that will be charged to the account.
+• The fees and APR: Some student credit cards have no annual fees.
+Check the card’s APR or the interest rate charged to the account.
 The risk you represent to the credit card company affects how each card’s APR is calculated.

-Student credit cards sometimes carry higher APRs than non-student cards because they are designed for borrowers without a long history of borrowing money and repaying it.
+Student credit cards sometimes carry higher APRs than non-student cards because they are designed for borrowers with a long history of borrowing and repaying money.
 But that only motivates you to make monthly payments on your balance.

 • Rewards: Some student credit cards provide benefits like cash back on specific purchases; however, most student credit cards won’t exactly shower you with rewards (the most significant rewards cards are often reserved for the most eligible candidates with extensive, favorable credit histories).

-• Credit cap: Your credit limit is the amount you are permitted to charge on the card.
-Depending on the card, the user’s income, housing cost, and creditworthiness will change.
+• Credit cap: Your credit limit is the amount you can charge on the card.
+The user’s income, housing cost, and creditworthiness will change depending on the card.

-• Rates for new customers: For a limited time, some cards give new card members an introductory benefit like 0% intro APR on purchases.
+• Rates for new customers: Some cards give new card members an introductory benefit like 0% intro APR on purchases for a limited time.
 You won’t be assessed interest on the remaining purchase balance throughout the promotional period.
-Once the introductory time is up, the regular purchase APR takes effect.
+Once the initial time is up, the regular purchase APR takes effect.

 Best credit cards for students with no credit